§ Terminology Governance Guide

 § CRUD

-Now editors can use the wiki of the target repo to CRU term definition.
-We describe separate use cases for Create, Read and Update (CRU).
-Delete (D) is very rare, because the history of terms should be kept available.
+can use the wiki of the target repo to define the CRU term.
+We describe separate use cases for Create, Read, and Update (CRU).
+Delete (D) is very rare because the history of terms should be kept available.

-NB: Editing of the target github wiki repo on your local machine is possible but a rather strange way to manage sources of your terms definitions.
+NB: Editing the target github wiki repo on your local machine is possible, but it is a rather strange way to manage sources of your terms definitions.
 But it can be done if you have the user rights: push the wiki repo to the target wiki repo.
-We advise to choose one of the other source management options, because it’s more direct.
+We advise you to choose one of the other source management options because it’s more direct.

 § 2.
 Github edit

-Editors go the the term definition they want to C R U on the github.com user site of the target repo (which is controlled by master).
+Editors go to the term definition they want to use for C R U on the github.com user site of the target repo (which is controlled by Master).

-This way editors can edit (after having forked the target repo to their own user account) the term definition and offer a PR to master.
-After the PR is made the curator can comment on the changes proposed and live viewable on the user account of the editor.
+This way, editors can edit (after having forked the target repo to their own user account) the term definition and offer a PR to Master.
+After the PR is made, the curator can comment on the changes proposed and make them live and viewable on the editor’s user account.

 § 3.
 Terminal - text file edit

-This way editors can edit (after having cloned the target repo to their own user account).
+This way, editors can edit the target repo (after having cloned it to their own user account).
 He/she uses a text editor to write changes in the separate .md file of the term and definitions directory.
-He/she use git on the command line to add, commit and push files to their own github user account version of the target repo.
-From the target repo he/she creates a PR by hand for the curator and the master to assess and eventually accept or decline.
-After the PR is made the curator can comment on the changes proposed and live viewable on the user account of the editor.
+He/she uses git on the command line to add, commit, and push files to their own github user account version of the target repo.
+From the target repo, he/she creates a PR by hand for the curator and the Master to assess and eventually accept or decline.
+After the PR is made, the curator can comment on the changes proposed and make them live and viewable on the editor’s user account.

 § 4.
 IDE

-This way editors can edit (after having cloned the target repo to their own user account).
+This way, editors can edit the target repo (after having cloned it to their own user account).
 He/she uses an IDE to write changes in the separate .md file of the term and definitions directory.
-He/she uses the IDE git functinality to finally create a PR on the target repo for the curator and the master to assess and eventually accept or decline.
-After the PR is made the curator can comment on the changes proposed and live viewable on the user account of the editor.
+He/she uses the IDE git functionality to finally create a PR on the target repo for the curator and the Master to assess and eventually accept or decline.
+After the PR is made, the curator can comment on the changes proposed and make them live and viewable on the editor’s user account.

 § Source management of terminology wrapped up